Custerx/2dv610-projectTDD/ProjectTDD/README.md

 If all six dice have been set aside for scoring (known as having “hot dice”), the player can choose to roll all six dice again and continue adding to their accumulated score or they can bank their points, end their turn, and pass the dice to the next player.

 A player’s turn continues until either they decide to stop and score their accumulated points or until they fail to roll any scoring dice on a throw.
+"Each player have a maximum of 2 rolls. /Modified rule".

 If a player scores no points on a roll, this is known as a Farkle.
 The player may continue to roll any dice that have not been previously set aside for scoring, but all of their points gained so far that turn are lost.